nyu-mlab/iot-inspector-client/README.md

 If you're on Ubuntu 20, you might encounter an error where `Python.h` is not found.
 In this case, before doing `pip install -r requirements.txt`, you need to run `sudo apt-get install python3-dev`.

+Issues?
+Questions?
+Please create an Issue.

 ### For UI/UX developers:

 Edit the files within the `ui/default` directory.
-The HTML for the start page must be `ui/default/index.html`.
+The HTML for the start page must be `ui/default/html/index.html`.
+Feel free to place any other files (e.g., images, CSS, and JS) elsewhere in the `ui/default` directory.
+Make sure to commit your changes in the `cr-dev` branch.

 To test the UI, start Inspector and navigate to http://localhost:53721/, which automatically redirects to `/dashboard/html/index.html`.

 The UI interacts with the Inspector client via an local API.
 See the local API docs by running Inspector above and navigating to http://127.0.0.1:53721/redoc